functorz-tech/momen_doc/deployment/permissions.md

 The system has two built-in roles:

-* **Logged-in User:** Any user who logs in (via username and password, phone number and password, etc.) is automatically granted this role.
+* **Logged-in User**: Any user who logs in (via username and password, phone number and password, etc.) is automatically granted this role.
-* **Anonymous User:** Unlogged visitors are assigned this role.
+* **Anonymous User**: Unlogged visitors are assigned this role.

 In addition to the system's built-in roles, developers can create their own roles.
 The number of roles that can be created varies with different Project versions: